MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 Workflow email issues usually fall into two possible causes: SMTP issues and Setup issues, overall you can figure out which is which by using the ‘Test E-mail’ button on the Workflow Setup window (GP -> Tools -> Setup -> System -> Workflow Setup).
 The following steps are split depending on if the test email is received or not.

 > [!NOTE]
-> When you setup workflow and approve the workflow through email notifications it is sent from the account that is setup in Workflow Setup.
+> When you set up workflow and approve the workflow through email notifications, it is sent from the account that is setup in Workflow Setup.
 This account uses SMTP Basic Authentication.
->SMTP Basic Authentication will by disabled by Microsoft in the near future.
+> SMTP Basic Authentication will be disabled by Microsoft in the near future.
 If you need this fuctionality in Dynamics GP Workflow, [review this blog of options and to set up HVE](https://community.dynamics.com/blogs/post/?postid=ce340764-0204-f011-bae3-7c1e52472896).
->

 ### My SMTP Test Failed